giachello/mlgw/README.md

 | mlgw.ML_telegram | MLGW REMOTE BEO4 | from_device, to_device | command, dest_selector  | issued when an external device (e.g., the B&O phone app or Home Assistant) sends a BEO4 command through the MLGW |
 | mlgw.ML_telegram | TRACK_INFO_LONG | from_device, to_device | source, channel_track, activity | Information about the Radio or CD track that is playing |

+## Not implemented / TODO

+* A proper config_flow to allow for UI-based configuration
+* Timer and Clock packets unpacking